iter8-tools/iter8/mkdocs/docs/tutorials/knative/testing-strategies/slovalidation.md

             value: candidate
     ```

-## 6. Understand the experiment
+## 4. Understand the experiment
-Follow [Step 6 of the quick start tutorial for KFServing](../../../../getting-started/quick-start/kfserving/tutorial/#6-understand-the-experiment) to observe metrics, traffic and progress of the experiment.
+Follow [Step 6 of the quick start tutorial](../../../../getting-started/quick-start/kfserving/tutorial/#6-understand-the-experiment) to observe metrics, traffic and progress of the experiment.
 Ensure that you use the correct experiment name (`slovalidation-exp`) in your `iter8ctl` and `kubectl` commands.

-## 7. Cleanup
+## 5. Cleanup
 ```shell
 kubectl delete -f $ITER8/samples/knative/quickstart/fortio.yaml kubectl delete -f $ITER8/samples/knative/slovalidation/experiment.yaml